dymas-cz/docker-FMD2/README.md

-This Fork is to keep this Project going and Wine / FMD2 updated.
+This Fork is to keep this Project going and FMD2 updated.

 ## Descriptions